Orange-OpenSource/fiware-edison/mqtt/arduino/README.md

 ```
 char FIWARE_APIKEY = XXXXXXXXXX
 ```

+* Install the Mqtt library used for this sample : Sktech > Include library > Manage libraries.
+Search and install PubSubClient.

 * Plug Light Sensor into A0 analog input and Button Sensor into A1.
 * Once you have done the configuration steps, upload the sketch to your Edison (connected using the middle USB port).
 * That's it!
 Your Edison is reading sensors and its data is updated in the FIWARE IoT Stack!
-* Next steps:Read the data from you application using NGSI APIs or show it in a cool Freeboard as explained in [Visualizing your FIWARE IoT Stack Data](https://github.com/telefonicaid/fiware-edison/blob/develop/README.md#accesing-your-fiware-iot-stack-data)
+* Next steps:Read the data from you application using NGSI APIs or show it in a cool Freeboard as explained in [Visualizing your FIWARE IoT Stack Data](http://emtech-hackathon.readthedocs.org/en/latest/quickguide/index.html#step-4-show-in-a-dashboard)

 * Stop an arduino programm
 ```